kibs-tech/kibs-tech.github.io/theitlady.md

 which is: Keep It Bl**dy Simple (kibs!).

-I can do most things computing and can also provide both IT support and mentoring.
+I can do most things computing.
+I also provide both IT support and mentoring.

 Below are some popular packages that I offer.

 ## Remote Working and Home Office Support
-If you need help with any of this send me an email
+If you need help with any of these send me an email

 ## Ongoing IT support